-The “Eliminate render-blocking…” message can be caused by the use of a pop-up that occurs above-the-fold on page load e.g. a scroll mat opt-in form.
-As previously mentioned, you have to decide what’s important to you i.e. page speed score or functionality in some cases.
-Use of my scroll mat reduces my score from 91 to 86 which is fine with me.
+The “Eliminate render-blocking…” message can be caused by the use of a pop-up that occurs above-the-fold on page load, e.g., a scroll mat opt-in form.
+As previously mentioned, you have to decide what’s important to you, for instance, your page speed score or other priorities.
+I use a scroll mat which reduces my score, but I’m okay with that.

-Installing a top rated cache plugin and correctly setting it up can significantly improve your score, for example, W3 Total Cache.
+Installing a top rated cache plugin and correctly setting it up can significantly improve your score.
+For example, the W3 Total Cache plugin.
 Cache plays a significant role in page speed performance.
-You can explore the best cache plugins at addplugin.com.

-Your theme can influence your score considerably.
-Some themes aren’t performance friendly because of their designs, structures, and scripts.
-Conversely, if you have a clunky poorly-designed theme, you may want to consider replacing it.
+Your WordPress theme can influence your score considerably.
+Some themes aren’t performance friendly because of how they were designed and developed.
+If you have a clunky, poorly designed theme, you may want to consider changing it.